-Urinary tract infections (UTIs) happen when microbes such as bacteria overcome the body’s defenses in the urinary system.
-They can cause discomfort and urination problems, but medication and home remedies can often resolve them.
+Urinary tract infections (UTIs) happen when microbes overcome the body’s defenses in the urinary system.
+They can cause discomfort and urination problems, but several treatments may resolve them.
+Bacteria most commonly cause UTIs.

 The urinary tract consists of the upper and lower urinary tract.
 The kidneys and ureters make up the upper urinary tract, and the urethra and bladder make up the lower urinary tract.